Thousand Tide Valley

 Wide River

 The Wide River is a large, shallow expanse fed by a broad waterfall that spills just inches deep over a smooth, curved rock face.
-It is best known for its exceptionally active algae—threadlike strands that flow through the water like fur, with a slimy layer coating the surface.
-Below the falls, the water slows significantly, creating a calm habitat for a thriving community of Wog.
+It is best known for its exceptionally active algae, threadlike strands that flow through the water like fur, with a slimy layer coating the surface.
+Below the falls, the water slows significantly, creating a calm habitat for a thriving community of kero.

 Halfway down the river lies a second, larger sloped waterfall.
 At the top of this rise stands a massive tree that has been hollowed out and converted into several buildings.
-Around this ancient tree, the Wog settlement of farmers raises giant insects and grubs. has grown, its heart rooted in the water and shaded by the canopy above.
+Around this ancient tree, the kero settlement of farmers raises giant insects and grubs.
+Its heart rooted in the water and shaded by the canopy above.

 Down Current

-A tree-canopy-framed river-lake of extremely slow-moving water, Down Current is so shallow and clear that it appears as though you're floating among gravity-defying leaves and twigs, mere inches above the rocky ground.
-Fed by upstream waters, the lake widens to nearly a mile across, yet continues to meander forward at a lazy pace.
+A river-lake framed by tree canopies that flows with extremely slow-moving water.
+Down Current is so shallow and clear that it appears as though boats on its surface are floating among gravity-defying leaves and twigs, mere inches above the rocky ground.
+Fed by upstream waters, the lake widens to nearly a mile across, yet continues to meander forward at a lazy pace to the outlet river.

 The cool, fresh water and abundant hiding places make Down Current a favored place for wildlife.
 Many species of beast migrate here during mating season, drawn by its calm and safety.
-Few people venture into the area—only the occasional hunter or boatman, dragging their riverboat ashore to portage it back upstream.
-For most, Down Current is considered the southernmost edge of Thousandtide, as the river’s flow into the delta and onward to the more dangerous territory beyond, Rayion.
+Few people venture into the area, only the occasional hunter or boatman, dragging their riverboat ashore to portage it back upstream.
+For most, Down Current is considered the southernmost edge of Thousand Tide, as the river flows into the delta and onward to the more dangerous territory beyond.

 Powrburgh Castle

-Though the castle is defensible, with high walls and a secure position, the Wog's cultural tradition of venturing out to better the world leaves few behind to care for the daily needs of those who remain within Powrburgh.
-Among the royal family, the eldest male is titled Prince—not King.
-This is because their ancient ancestor, Powrie—King of the Wog—is immortal.
-Driven mad by his own power, he vanished into the Wilder long ago and has never been seen since.
+Though the castle is defensible, with high walls and a deep mote of fast flowing water, the kero's cultural tradition of venturing out to better the world leaves few behind to care for the daily needs of those who remain within Powrburgh.
+Among the royal family, the eldest male is titled prince, not king.
+Their ancient ancestor, Powrie, King of the Kero, is immortal and therefore no leader can be truly called king.
+But Powrie was a cruel leader who was eventually driven mad by his own lust for control.
+He vanished into Wilder long ago and has never been seen again.
 His sons have since refused to crown a new king, believing the throne to be cursed.
-To them Wog their cultural legacy is one of tyranny and darkness—everything the Wog now stand against.
+To them their legacy is one of tyranny and darkness, everything the knights of Powrburgh now stand against.

 Underbridge